durrello/scholar_app/README.md

   --The folder home contains the home screen, and its card.
-  --The auth folder contains the signup, login and retrieve screens --The app_form folder contains the different sections of the application form
+  --The auth folder contains the signup, login and retrieve screens --The app_form folder contains the different sections of the application form --The welcome folder contains the splash and onboarding screen --The drawer folder contains the different screen options found in th drawer menu